ShanGlor/esp8266-TankController/README.md

 HengLong Tank Controller

 Description of Project;
       To increase the capabilities of Hobby grade RC control.

       Will be using One Hen Long RC Tank, One FS-TH9X RC radio using ER9X software and Two esp8266-12 and Two FS-R9B receivers.

-  Objective Completed in this Sketch;
+  Objectives Completed;

       1).
 Controlling Turret(Sketch KeepAlive_AP) and Hull functions(Sketch KeepAlive_STA) without
           wiring connecting hull and turret.
 This will allow continuous 360 deg. rotations of turret.